Academic appeals procedure

 If you wish to use the procedures, you can do so at three levels:

 - Before a Board of Examiners meets, a student who believes their academic performance may have been influenced by circumstances beyond their control – e.g. illness or other personal circumstances – may inform the Board prior to it meeting.
 This is called a 'Notification of Exceptional Circumstances'.

-- Where a student believes the Board of Examiners has made a wrong decision they may ask for this to be reconsidered (a 'request for reconsideration submission').
+- Where a student disagrees with the decision of the Board of Examiners they may ask for this to be reconsidered (a 'request for reconsideration submission').
 This request will be considered by a panel of independent senior academics.

 - An application to appeal against the decision of this panel may follow and may lead to a hearing before an independent panel (an 'appeal').

-Submissions at each level must be on the relevant forms with supporting evidence and within the specified timescales.
+Submissions at each level must be made via the academic appeals portal with supporting evidence and within the specified timescales.